-When The Walking Dead first aired in 2010, the show shocked viewers from the very first scene when a grown man shot a little girl straight in the forehead.
-Of course, as it turns out, the little girl (whose name was Summer), was actually a zombie and, despite clutching a teddy bear and wearing adorable bunny slippers, she was actually on a hunt for human flesh.
+When The Walking Dead first aired in 2010, the show shocked viewers from the very first scene when a grown man shot a little girl right in the forehead.
+Of course, as it turns out, the little girl (whose name was Summer), was actually a zombie and, despite clutching a teddy bear and wearing adorable bunny slippers, she was on the hunt for human flesh.

-Since that opening scene, the show has clocked up an impressive five seasons, and killed off at least two more zombified little girls (Sophia and Penny).
+Since that opening scene, the show has clocked up an impressive seven (almost eight) seasons, and killed off at least two more zombified little girls (Sophia and Penny).
 But whatever happened to Summer, the little bunny slippered walker girl?
-To celebrate the premiere of Season 6 of The Walking Dead, The Huffington Post caught up with Addy Miller, who played Summer, and as it turns out, she's not so little (or so dead looking) any more!
+To celebrate the premiere of Season 8 of The Walking Dead — which is set to pay homage to the series' premiere — let's take a look at what Addy Miller, who played Summer, is up to now.
+Spoilers: She's not so little (or so dead looking) any more!

-Addy Miller is now 15 years old and, despite not being on The Walking Dead, still has close ties to the show, often going along to various conventions.
-Aside from The Walking Dead, you may recognize the young star from films such as Dark Places, starring alongside Charlize Theron and Nicholas Hoult, or the recently released horror film June (yep, Addy is a huge horror fan).
+Miller is now 17-years-old and, despite not being on The Walking Dead, still has close ties to the show, often going along to various conventions.
+Aside from The Walking Dead, you may recognize the young star from films such as Dark Places, starring alongside Charlize Theron and Nicholas Hoult, or the 2015 horror film June (yep, Addy is a huge horror fan).

-Speaking about her time on the show, Addy has nothing but great things to say about the experience, calling it "the time of her life."
-In a rather macabre statement from the 15-year-old girl, she describes getting shot by Andrew Lincoln as "great," and mentions how much fun it was filming the dramatic action shot of her body flying back from bullet, saying:
+Speaking to the Huffington Post back in 2015 about her time on the show, Miller had nothing but great things to say about the experience, calling it "the time of her life."
+In a rather macabre statement from the then-15-year-old girl, she described getting shot by Andrew Lincoln as "great," and mentions how much fun it was filming the dramatic action shot of her body flying back from bullet, saying:

 "When I was actually getting shot, I had to jump backwards off a ladder to get that one shot.
 It was fun for me.
 I didn’t know the risk of that, of course.
 I’m just like, 'Oh well, that's fun!'"

-Looking back on her small, but iconic role, she says she only wished she knew as a 10-year-old girl what a sensation the show would become so she could get to know the cast and crew better.
+Looking back on her small, but iconic role, she noted that she only wished she knew as a 10-year-old what a sensation the show would become so she could get to know the cast and crew better.

 "People thought it was gross on the show.
 Well, imagine seeing that in person.
 Like, all the detail.
 It was disgusting to look at.
 I would get nauseous when I looked at it in the mirror.
 I could barely recognize myself.
 It was insane."